Miss Louisiana Teen USA

 The Miss Louisiana Teen USA competition is the pageant that selects the representative for the state of Louisiana in the Miss Teen USA pageant.

 Louisiana is in the top 10 most successful states at Miss Teen USA in terms of number and value of placements.
 Notable former Miss Louisiana Teen USA titleholders are Miss USA 1996 Ali Landry, Miss Teen USA 2004 Shelley Hennig, Miss Teen USA 2015 Katherine Haik, and Jennifer Dupont, who placed first runner-up at Miss America 2005.
 Landry and Hennig have gone on to successful acting careers.
 Candice Stewart, Miss Louisiana Teen USA 2002 was a contestant on CBS's Big Brother 15 in 2013.

 At 15, Haik is the youngest woman to win the Miss Teen USA title.

-Miss Louisiana Teen USA is produced by RPM Productions since 1990, which also produces the Miss USA and Miss Teen USA state pageants for Alabama, North Carolina and South Carolina.
+Miss Louisiana Teen USA is produced by A Blaize Productions since 2025, which also produces the Miss USA and Miss Teen USA state pageants for Alabama, North Carolina and South Carolina.

-Heaven Riley Breaux of Lafayette was crowned Miss Louisiana Teen USA 2025 on September 20, 2025 at Bologna Performing Arts Center in Cleveland.
-She represented Louisiana at Miss Teen USA 2025.
+Kadie Sumbler of Baton Rouge was crowned Miss Louisiana Teen USA 2026 on July 11, 2026 at Mississippi State University in Starkville.
+She represented Louisiana at Miss Teen USA 2026.